We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-Interaction of neutrons with matter is of great importance when evaluating the safety and risks related to operation of nuclear power plants, nuclear waste management, or new concepts of nuclear power production.
+Interaction of neutrons with matter is of great importance when evaluating the nuclear safety and risks.
+Due to the wide spread of use of neutrons and the cross cutting nature of nuclear data the range of applications is wide and includes the operation of nuclear power plants, nuclear waste management, new concepts of nuclear power production and waste minimization, radiation shielding, nuclear fusion, nuclear medicine, materials analysis, geological exploration, (nuclear) security and basic science.

-Databases of neutron-induced reaction cross sections are maintained by the Nuclear Energy Agency (NEA) of the Organisation for Economic Co-operation and Development (OECD).
+Databases of neutron-induced reaction cross sections are maintained by the Nuclear Enegry Agency (NEA) of the Irganisation for Economic Co-operation and Development (OECD) and the IAEA Nuclear Data Section.
 The NEA databank maintains a high-priority request list of the most important nuclear data requirements.
-In particular, the Joint Evaluated Fission and Fusion (JEFF) project of evaluated neutron data maintains a comprehensive database for routine applications in various areas of science and technology.
+In particular, the Joint Evaluated Fission and Fusion (JEFF) project of evaluated nuclear data maintains a comprehensive database for routine applications in various areas of science and technology.
+JEFF through the OECD-NEA provides nuclear data to end-users in a standardised manner allowing wide-spread use.
+The JRC nuclear measurement programme participates actively to improvements of the JEFF library as it constitutes an important mechanism for Knowledge Management towards nuclear energy applications.
+For knowledge management in the wider field of nuclear science application the JRC works closely with another focal point for nuclear data dissemination – the IAEA Nuclear Data Section .

 The JRC makes invaluable contributions to these databases through measurements of neutron cross-sections of the relevant nuclei.
 The measurements are carried out using specialised infrastructure.
-The JRC operates a 150 MeV linear electron accelerator GELINA and a 7 MV light-ion Van de Graaff accelerator.
+The JRC operates a 150 MeV linear electron accelerator GELINA and a 3.5 MV light-ion Tandem accelerator (MONNET).
 The JRC's two accelerators are complementary in their performance and are among the best such installations in the world.
 By reducing the uncertainty in neutron cross-section data, the JRC's data ultimately lead to increased safety of the current and future plants.